jundalisay/superbnetlify/content/en/research/machiavelli/prince/chapter-12.md

 If the mercenary captain is not skilful, you are ruined anyway.

-Some say that soldiers will act in the same way, whether mercenary or not. , I reply that when arms must be used, they are under the control of a prince or a republic.
-The prince should go in person and perform the duty of a captain.
-The republic has to send its citizens, and when one is sent who does not turn out satisfactorily it ought to send him back.
-When one is a worthy captain, it ought to hold on to him by the laws so that he does not leave the command.
+Some say that soldiers will act in the same way, whether mercenary or not.

+I reply that when arms must be used, they are under the control of a prince or a republic.
+- The prince should go in person and perform the duty of a captain.
+- The republic has to send its citizens.
+  - It should send back the unsatisfactory ones, and hold the worthy captains by the laws so that they do not leave the command.

 Princes and republics, single-handed, make the greatest progress.
 Mercenaries do nothing except damage.